Multiple Spanning Tree Protocol: Common and Internal Spanning Tree (CST/CIST)

 The role of the Common Spanning Tree (CST) in a network, and the Common and Internal Spanning Tree (CIST) configured on each device, is to prevent loops within a wider network that may span more than one MSTP Region and parts of the network running in legacy STP or RSTP mode.

-MSTP Bridge Protocol Data Units (BPDU)
+MSTP BPDUs

-Its main function is enabling MSTP to select its root bridges for the proper CIST and each MSTI.
+The main function of bridge protocol data units (BPDUs) is enabling MSTP to select its root bridges for the proper CIST and each MSTI.
 MSTP includes all its spanning tree information in a single BPDU format.
 Not only does reduce the number of BPDUs required on a LANs to communicate spanning tree information for each VLAN, but it also ensures backward compatibility with RSTP (and in effect, classic STP too).

-BPDUs' general format comprises a common generic portion -octets 1 to 36- that are based on those defined in IEEE Standard 802.1D,2004, followed by components that are specific to CIST -octets 37 to 102.
+BPDUs' general format comprises a common generic portion, octets 1 to 36, that are based on those defined in IEEE Standard 802.1D, 2004, followed by components that are specific to CIST, octets 37 to 102.
 Components specific to each MSTI are added to this BPDUs data block.